 Zerologon bug: Windows Server at HIGH RISK

 Patches are part of everyday Windows life.
-Every month there are more or less critical gaps that need to be closed.
+Every month there are more or less critical IT security gap that need to be closed.
 Microsoft recently dropped a real bomb with the Zerologon bug. – All currently supported Windows servers and even Samba are vulnerable!